lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 cat $orders_to_ship | cut .email
 ```

-It felt right to me but I also felt confused because, for the first time in my
+It felt right to me but it also confused me because, for the first time in my
-career, I wanted to build something that I found both really obvious to
+career, I wanted to build something that I found both really obvious and pretty
-conceptualize and pretty hard to build.
+hard to build.
 A strange (in a good way) combination.
-In fact, I didn't even try building a prototype back then.
-I had no idea of how
+In fact, I didn't even try
+building a prototype back then.
+I had no idea how to write my own programming
-to write my own programming language, Kafka Streams (which is TypeStream only
+language and Kafka Streams (which is TypeStream only runtime right now, more on
-runtime right now, more on this later) was very young and I knew nothing about
+this later) was very young, Also, in spring 2016, I knew nothing about it.
-it.

 Nowadays, the experience got much better.
 Thanks to amazing progress of
 technology like [Kafka